ASH: Putin’s war brings Russia’s decline

-One year on from Russia’s brutal invasion of Ukraine, and it’s pretty clear that Russia has lost already so much on so many fronts because of Putin’s idiotic choices.
+One year on from Russia’s brutal invasion of Ukraine, and it’s pretty clear that Russia has already lost so much on so many fronts because of Putin’s idiotic choices.

-First, the human cost and, if Ukrainian and Western defence sources are to be believed, upwards of 100,000 Russian soldiers have died, and multiples of this have been injured.
+First, the human cost and, if Ukrainian and Western defence sources are to be believed, upwards of 100,000 Russian soldiers have died, and multiples of this number have been injured.

 Second, it terms of Russian military capability, the same sources indicate that perhaps half of Russian conventional military capability has been destroyed in Ukraine – thousands of tanks, APCs, artillery pieces, scores of aircraft and numerous naval craft, including the flagship of the Black Sea Fleet.

 Third, and related to the second point above, the prestige and credibility of the Russian military has been destroyed.
-Russia had sold itself as a peer competitor with the U.S. and China militarily, but it is now losing to what it would have perceived as a third or fourth rate military power.
+Russia had sold itself as a peer competitor with the US and China militarily, but it is now losing to what it would have perceived as a third- or fourth-rate military power.

 Fourth, the perception of Russia as a leader in military technology has suffered a devastating blow.
-That Russia has failed to provide air defences for the Moskva or military bases in Crimea, or elsewhere is just staggering.
+That Russia has failed to provide air defences for the Moskva or military bases in Crimea, or elsewhere, is just staggering.
 What of the prior fabled capability of Russian S400s which third countries such as Turkey and Egypt had been lining up to buy?
-Russia military technology has been proven to be decades still behind the West.
+Russia military technology has been proved to be decades still behind the West.

-Importantly this will cripple demand for Russian military exports, losing the balance of payments billions of now much needed dollars, but also weakening Russia’s ability in sharp power diplomacy.
-Third countries who are looking to secure military superiority over their regional foes are no longer likely to feel the need to be nice to Moscow, but will need to improve relations with the US and it’s allies to get access to the now proven best Western military kit.
+Importantly this will cripple demand for Russian military exports, losing the balance of payments billions of now much-needed dollars, but also weakening Russia’s ability in sharp power diplomacy.
+Third countries who are looking to secure military superiority over their regional foes are no longer likely to feel the need to be nice to Moscow, but will need to improve relations with the US and its allies to get access to the now proven best Western military kit.
 I think we have already seen that with the Pakistan military looking to secure improved relations with the US in order to secure F16 upgrade kits.

 Fifth, the Russian economy and elites have been exposed to be utterly corrupt and inept, with corruption in military production and procurement, but also in the intelligence services fatally exposed – from the perished tyres on Russian military vehicles to the incorrect intelligence that Ukrainians would welcome Russian invaders with open arms.

 Sixth, the economic cost of sanctions has been huge.
 Russia has lost access to $400bn in frozen assets now in the West.
 Russian asset prices have collapsed, its elites suffering hundreds of billions of dollars in losses on bonds and equities.
 Sanctions and war pushed Russia into recession in 2022, and will crimp growth going forward.
 Access to technology will be constrained.
 Human and capital flight will limit productivity growth.
-If the trend growth before the invasion was 2-3% pa, Russia suffered a 2-3% real GDP decline last year, and gowth this year and next will be zero to 1% at best.
-That’s an opportunity cost lost on a $1.7bn economy of $85bn last year, and likely $30-40bn pa going forward.
+If the trend growth before the invasion was 2-3% per annum, Russia suffered a 2-3% real GDP decline last year, and growth this year and next will be zero to 1% at best.
+That’s an opportunity cost lost on a $1.7bn economy of $85bn last year, and likely $30-40bn per annum going forward.

-There is lots of criticism about the fact that sanctions have not collapsed the

-Russian economy - albeit this was never the intent and sanctions can never be viewed as a silver bullet, but just one tool in the Western armoury to weaken Russia’s ability and desire to wage war.
+There is lots of criticism about the fact that sanctions have not collapsed the Russian economy – albeit this was never the intent and sanctions can never be viewed as a silver bullet, but just one tool in the Western armoury to weaken Russia’s ability and desire to wage war.
 But sanctions grind out an impact over the longer term, they weigh down on sanctions targets, limiting its space for manoeuvre.
 And this is what is happening to the Russian economy.

-And what we know now is Putin long planned this conflict, and I would argue built up Fortress Russia economic policy settings since at least 2014/15 - I was the first to coil the term Fotress Russia back in 2015.
+And what we know now is Putin long planned this conflict, and I would argue built up Fortress Russia economic policy settings since at least 2014/15 – I was the first to coin the term Fortress Russia back in 2015.
 This means that Russia had a buffer of $600bn in FX reserves, close to 12% of GDP in the National Welfare Fund and had significantly deleveraged in terms of external and public debt.
 Russia also was able to play the energy card to great effect over the last year, limiting gas supplies to Europe through last winter, ensuring that upon the invasion energy prices rocketed and bolstered Russian oil related fiscal and trade inflows.
-This added additional insulation from the Fortress Russia Economy settings built up by Putin.
+This brought additional insulation to the Fortress Russia Economy settings built up by Putin.

-But sanctions now seems to be impacting on oil and energy prices and as lower gas exports to Europe are all working to slash Russian energy imports and fiscal receipts.
+But sanctions now seems to be having an impact on oil and energy prices and as lower gas exports to Europe are all working to slash Russian energy imports and fiscal receipts.
 The budget deficit is now finally ballooning and the trade account deteriorating.
 We are seeing higher global energy prices accelerate the energy transition in Europe with demand curtailed.

-And it is important to remember here that sancitoned economies function, they survive, but the likes of Iran, North Korea and Venezuela are not very effective or efficient, and their elites tend to rent seek to to keep their same sized slice of the cake, which on a smaller cake means that everyone else gets less.
+And it is important to remember here that sanctioned economies function, they survive, but the likes of Iran, North Korea and Venezuela are not very effective or efficient, and their elites tend to seek to keep their same sized slice of the cake, which on a smaller cake means that everyone else gets less.

-The war in Ukraine has seen so much Russian conventional military equipment destroyed which

-Putin will need replacing, and which will cost the economy and budget huge amounts of resources.
-The war has kick started an arms race with the West, which the smallish Russian economy will struggle to maintain.
-Just think NATO and Western allies will be spending 2% of GDP plus on defence now, on a combined $40 trillion GDP, and with the US spending $800bn plus in its own behalf suggest Western defence spending almost equivalent to the size of the entire Russian economy.
-Russia cannot compete without making difficult guns versus butter choices, which means likely less social spending and more on defence.
+The war in Ukraine has seen so much Russian conventional military equipment destroyed, which Putin will need to replace, and which will cost the economy and budget huge amounts of resources.
+The war has kickstarted an arms race with the West, which the smallish Russian economy will struggle to maintain.
+Just think, Nato and Western allies will be spending 2% of GDP plus on defence now, on a combined $40 trillion GDP, and with the US spending $800bn plus on its own behalf suggests Western defence spending almost equivalent to the size of the entire Russian economy.
+Russia cannot compete without making difficult 'guns versus butter' choices, which means likely less social spending and more on defence.
 Living standards will likely collapse the longer the war goes on and the risks of social unrest in Russia will increase.
 Either the Putin regime will collapse or it will have to respond with mass repression.
 This means a vicious cycle of a human capital drain, and weaker potential growth.

 One thing to note here is that with hundreds of thousands of Russian soldiers dead or injured now, returning war veterans and their dependents will demand benefits and compensation for their losses.
 This will add further strain on an already difficult economic and budget financing position.
 Returning veterans will likely just add to risks to social and political stability and Russia is already seeing a surge in violent crime.